nickpegg/ciscolib/README.md

 # ciscolib

 A Python library for interacting with Cisco devices via command line.
-Only telnet is suppoted at this time.
+Only telnet is supported at this time.

 There is a lack of documentation at the moment, but this library is fairly simple.
 If you dig through device.py, it should be fairly self-explanatory.